i-like-robots/react-tag-autocomplete/readme.md

 #### onShouldExpand (optional)

-Optional callback function called before the listbox expands and is used to override whether it should expand.
+Optional callback function called before the listbox expands and can be used to override the behavior and force the listbox to remain collapsed.
 Receives the input value and should return a boolean.
 Example:

 ```js
 function onShouldExpand(value) {